-- 9.179 Provide a hydraulic and hydrological analysis (flood impact assessment) demonstrating the design flood peak depths, levels, extents, velocities and hazards for the site and surrounding area which exist in the pre- and post-project scenarios for the 5% Annual Exceedance Probability (AEP), 1% AEP, Probable Maximum Flood (PMF) and 1% AEP with consideration of future climate change. - 9.180 Assess the project's vulnerabilities to flooding in the context of climate change (e.g. changing patterns of rainfall, hydrology, temperature and extreme weather events).
-Demonstrate that flood storage capacity is maintained on the site with the project. - 9.181 Describe how overland flow paths/ hydraulic conveyance should be maintained on the site as part of the proposed project.
+- 9.187 Assess the project's vulnerabilities to flooding in the context of climate change (e.g. changing patterns of rainfall, hydrology, temperature and extreme weather events).
+Demonstrate that flood storage capacity is maintained on the site with the project. - 9.188 Describe, illustrate, and assess where any proposed infrastructure, including tailing storage facilities or dams, disturbed and rehabilitated areas, would lie in relation to the extent of any modelled flood level, including the probable maximum flood level.
+Describe management actions to minimise impacts of flooding to mine infrastructure and manage in mine pit water post-flooding. - 9.189 Describe how overland flow paths/ hydraulic conveyance should be maintained on the site as part of the proposed project.
 Describe how the existing environment flow scenario will be replicated in the post project condition.
-Describe how the project design addresses any concentration of flows, potential for back-up/ponding and scour/erosion which may undermine existing and future statecontrolled transport corridors. - 9.182 Describe changes to waterways59 (as defined under the Fisheries Act 1994) and watercourses60 (as defined under the Water Act), the change in hydrology upstream and downstream of any construction site for any component of the project, including flooding and overland flow on or off the site, including crossings, spillway, fishways, downstream barriers, flood levees, water off-takes and, locations of any proposed water discharge points.
+Describe how the project design addresses any concentration of flows, potential for back-up/ponding and scour/erosion which may undermine existing and future levees, roads and linear infrastructure. - 9.190 Describe changes to waterways63 (as defined under the Fisheries Act 1994) and watercourses64 (as defined under the Water Act), the change in hydrology upstream and downstream of any construction site for any component of the project, including flooding and overland flow on or off the site, including crossings, spillway, fishways, downstream barriers, flood levees, water off-takes and, locations of any proposed water discharge points.
 Where any changes are proposed, note what licencing provisions may be required under the Water Act.